 This post contains affiliate links, which means we may earn a small commission if you choose to make a purchase.

-If you want to dive into some of the problematic ingredients contained in most skincare products on the market (and what to look for in safer brands), click the toggles below to read more.
+If you want to dive into some of the problematic ingredients contained in most teenage skin care products on the market (and what to look for in safer brands), click the toggles below to read more.
 Or if you want to just skip right to our recommended brands, just scroll down!

 Endocrine Disruptors, Personal Care Products, and Hormones—Oh My!